doubleopen-project/dos/README.md

     npm run dev
     ```

-    This will start the Clearance UI, the API, and the Scanner Agent.
+    This will start the Clearance UI and the API.

 # License